named-data/ndn-cxx/.jenkins.d/README.md

-# CONTINUOUS INTEGRATION SCRIPTS
+# Continuous Integration Scripts

-## Environment Variables Used in Build Scripts
+## Environment Variables

 - `NODE_LABELS`: space-separated list of platform properties.
 The included values are used by the build scripts to select the proper behavior for different operating systems and versions.